LowGravityPL/raccoonwp.github.io/pages/helpers.md

     </div>
 </header>
 ```
-#### get_entity_list
+### get_entity_list
-It is a wrapper function around \WP_Query which makes fetching data easier and more robust.
+It is a wrapper function around `\WP_Query` which makes fetching data easier and more efficient.
-It allows for parsing the data via callback function.
+It allows for parsing the data via callback function and returns plenty of helpful information along with the response.

+#### Usage
+[coming soon]

 ### AcfJsonHelper
+Small helper class which helps you in setting [ACF local JSON](https://www.advancedcustomfields.com/resources/local-json/) directory
+outside its default theme location.

+#### Usage
+[coming soon]